-One of the most favourite natural dyes we know.
-Fast to make, easy to use, a wide scope of colours with different mordants.
+Logwood in all its' forms (extract, chips or powder)is one of the most favourite natural dyes we know.
+Fast to make, easy to use, create purples, blues, grays and blacks with different mordants.

 Logwood EXTRACT from the Mexican region of Yucatan.